k64ret/cv64/docs/objects.md

 ```
 So, if `current_function[0].function` for the Konami / KCEK logo object is equal to 0, then it will execute the `cv64_konamilogo_init`.
 If it's 1, it will execute `cv64_konamilogo_fade_in`, and so on.

-The function in the `function` field will always be executed until its changed.
-In order to change it, there's various functions the devs used, but the most commonly used ones are:
+The function ID in the `function` field will always be executed until its changed.
+In order to change it, there're various functions the devs used, but the most commonly used ones are:

 * `object_curLevel_goToNextFuncAndClearTimer`: Used to branch to the next function in the array (i.e. function++)

-* `object_curLevel_goToFunc`: Used to branch to a specific function ID within the array, specified as the third argument (i.e. function = ID)
+* `object_curLevel_goToFunc`: Used to branch to a specific function ID within the array, specified by the third argument (i.e. function = ID)

 ## Groups
 All objects are grouped into different categories depending on what they're meant to be used for.
 Depending on the category, the objects may have a different structure layout, and they may be assigned different *parent* objects when spawned.

-* **Engine / Game States**: Used for engine related tasks, as well as for game states.
+* **Engine / Game States**: Used for engine related tasks, as well as being utilized as the "main" object of a game state.
-* **Cutscenes**: Used for cutscenes and cutscene-related tasks
+* **Cutscenes**: Used for cutscenes and cutscene-related tasks.
-* **Cameras**: Used for camera-related tasks
+* **Cameras**: Used for camera-related tasks.
-* **Player**: Includes the player actors, and player-related objects
+* **Player**: Includes the player actors, and player-related objects.
 * **Enemies**: Used for enemies that are meant to spawn in different maps.
 * **Effects**
 * **Menus**